MariyaSha/DJMixingStudio/README.md

 - <b>Recording Component</b> which allows you to record microphone input and save it in the <b>Documents</b> directory.
 Also allows you to load the recording straight into the Playlist Component (from which it can be loaded to any of the decks)
 - All playlist tracks remain loaded even after the application is closed.

+<h2>Project Usage</h2>
+Please feel free to use any code snippet, function or class from this project to advance your programming skills.